UBC-biol525D/UBC-biol525D.github.io/Topic_6/new_tutorial.md

 1. Align the RNAseq data to the reference
 2. Obtain counts of the reads mapping to genes in the Salmon genome
-3. Test for differential gene expression between fish from warm and cold parts of the river
+3. Test for differential gene expression between fish from warm and cold parts of the river - This last step will be done in Rstudio

 We have data for 12 fish, 6 from each location in the river.